syncfusion-content/blazor-docs/blazor/datagrid/how-to/change-datamanager-dynamically.md

 ---
 layout: post
-title: Change the JSON collection dynamically in the DataManager
+title: Change JSON collection dynamically in Syncfusion DataManager
 description: Learn here all about Change SfDataManager dynamically in Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid